 It Comes At Night is brilliant, but easily misunderstood.
-A full analysis, review and spoilers are below!
+Bellow we analyse the complexities of the film and its ending.
+Spoilers are below!

 It Comes At Night is the latest film from A24, the production company that produced The Babadook (2014) and Moonlight (2016), both of which were universally acclaimed.